Color, 1971, 92 mins. 24 secs.

 This time the incarcerated fresh meat is Elliot (Stephanson), a fresh-out-of-college pup whose girlfriend Sherri (McGill) double crosses him after he serves as the getaway driver for a bank robbery gone bad (with everyone else flying off the road into the river).
 Sherri and her guy on the side conspire to take Elliot's share of the cash and send him off to do time for two years, where he has his eyes seriously opened to the nature of life behind bars: dope-peddling midgets, rapists, drag queen librarians, and Canadian wrestler Abdullah the Butcher, just to name a few.

-Given the extreme obscurity of this film, it's not surprising that none of the cast or crew were on hand to participate in any supplements.
+Given the extreme obscurity of this film, it's not surprising that none of the cast or crew were on hand to participate in any supplements for Code Red's 2012 DVD.
 You do get a shot at piecing it all together though with a pair of commentaries, the first featuring Alonzo Duralde and David White that's basically an MST3000-style take on the film treating it along the same lines as an '80s women-in-prison movie.
-Next up is one with yours truly and director David De Coteau, a Canadian with more than a little experience in gender-bending exploitation films; obviously I can't really evaluate it, but it was fun to record and runs through the state of Candian films at the time as well as a history of significant '60s and '70s gaysploitation films and watershed titles in censorship relaxation.
-Also included is an open matte version of the shower scene (which pushes this from almost TV-levels of nudity to a very strong R rating), optional wraparound segments with host Maria Kanellis (who ribs the film while dressed as one of its more colorful inmates), the familiar original theatrical trailer seen previously on tons of other Code Red releases (under the Elliot Boy title), and bonus trailers for titles like Stanley, Love Me Deadly, The Last Chase, Schoolgirls in Chains, and Scream (how's that for diversity?).
+Next up is one with yours truly and director David De Coteau, a Canadian with more than a little experience in gender-bending exploitation films; obviously I can't really evaluate it, but it was fun to record and runs through the state of Canadian films at the time as well as a history of significant '60s and '70s gaysploitation films and watershed titles in censorship relaxation.
+Also included is an open matte version of the shower scene (which pushes this from almost TV-levels of nudity to a very strong R rating), optional wraparound segments with host Maria Kanellis (who ribs the film while dressed as one of its more colorful inmates), the familiar original theatrical trailer seen previously on tons of other Code Red releases (under the Elliot Boy title), and bonus trailers for titles like Stanley, Love Me Deadly, The Last Chase, Schoolgirls in Chains, and Scream.